M&T Bank Stadium

 M&T Bank Stadium is a multi-purpose stadium in Baltimore, Maryland, U.S. It has been the home of the Baltimore Ravens of the National Football League (NFL) since its opening in 1998.
-The stadium is immediately adjacent to Oriole Park at Camden Yards, the home of the Baltimore Orioles.
+The stadium is immediately adjacent to Oriole Park at Camden Yards, home of the Baltimore Orioles.
 Often referred to as "Ravens Stadium" or "The Bank", the stadium has a listed capacity of 70,745 and has been praised for its fan amenities, ease of access, concessions and other facilities.

 The stadium was originally known as Ravens Stadium at Camden Yards, until PSINet acquired the naming rights in 1999, naming it PSINet Stadium.
 It then reverted to Ravens Stadium in 2002 when PSINet filed for bankruptcy.
 M&T Bank bought the naming rights in 2003 and signed a 15-year, $75 million contract with the Ravens, which was brokered by Team Services, LLC.
 The naming rights deal for M&T Bank Stadium was renewed in 2023, extending the name through 2037.